 Whenever I have left a job, often I am offered a counter-offer to stay.
 Whether that be more money, more responsibilities, or a fresh job title… I’m afraid by then, the damage has already been done.
 Often you see companies try to make amends where they haven’t done the right thing at the start.
 If you treat people how you’d like to be treated, then you should have very few regrets.
 The same goes for business.

 I finish this blog post with a brilliant video from the great Steve Jobs.
-It happened to be posted to my LinkedIn feed while I wrote this, by the man I learned a lot of wisdom from while at Disney Interactive, Matt Carroll, now COO of Sports Interactive.
+While writing, it had been re-posted to my LinkedIn feed by Matt Carroll, my former mentor at Disney Interactive and current COO of Sports Interactive.
 I think sometimes, things aren’t a coincidence.
 And whether you have seen the below before or not, give it the 15-minute watch it deserves.
 That spark of inspiration may be just what you need today.

 Till the next time folks, I’m about to start my dream job!